JayDevelops/testTaker/README.md

 # Test Taker
-This automated script will click on multiple choice tests you don't want to take, but it only works if you don't get accounted for each test question you don't get wrong.
-It'll save a ton of time.
+This automated script will click on multiple choice tests you don't want to take on zybooks.com, but it only works if you don't get accounted for each test question you don't get wrong.
+It'll save a ton of time to do meaningful things in life.
+It will iterate through each multiple choice box and click on them for each page of assignments you have to do.

 # Pre-Requisites